balena-io/sshproxy/resin/README.md

-  -d, --dir string       Work dir, holds ssh keys and sshproxy config (default "/etc/sshproxy") -p, --port int         Port the ssh service will listen on (default 22) -s, --shell string     Path to shell to execute post-authentication (default "shell.sh")
+  -d, --dir string       Work dir, holds ssh keys and sshproxy config (default "/etc/sshproxy") -p, --port int         Port the ssh service will listen on (default 22) -s, --shell string     Path to shell to execute post-authentication (default "shell.sh") -u, --unauth string    Path to template displayed after failed authentication
 ```

+## Unauth Template

+The 'unauth template' is a template rendered and displayed to the user after failed authentication.
+It should be a
+[Go template](https://golang.org/pkg/text/template/) has two available properties; `.user` and `.fingerprints`.

 ## Example Usage